ehkim12/cloudberry_builder/README.md

 **Build Docker Image**

 The following command builds the Docker image without starting a container and saves it locally.
-This also exports image to a `.tar.gz` file.

 ```shell
 ./run.sh -b